-- Good Push to Get Started: Because the program expects you to use the money for rehab, you must get started within a reasonable amount of time.
+- This loan acts as a good push to get you started on home improvements.
+Because the program expects you to use the money for rehab, you must get started within a reasonable amount of time.
 This avoids procrastinating for years.

-- Longer Closing Period: Because of program requirements, your closing period ranges from sixty to ninety days.
+- Because of program requirements, your loan closing period will usually be longer than with a conventional loan.
+Closing periods range from sixty to ninety days.

-- Limited Choice of Lenders: You cannot choose any lender.
+- Your choice of lenders is limited.
 Instead, you need to work off of HUD's list of approved FHA 203(k) lenders.

-- Red Tape: In order to qualify for the loan, you will need to submit a detailed proposal, including architectural drawings.
+- A significant amount of red tape is involved.
+In order to qualify for the loan, you will need to submit a detailed proposal, including architectural drawings.